Complete Guide

 Kashmir saffron's Geographical Indication status (granted July 2020) under the Geographical Indications of Goods (Registration and Protection) Act, 1999 provides:

-• Exclusive use of "Kashmir Saffron" name for authentic products
+Exclusive UseOnly authentic products can use "Kashmir Saffron" name

-• Estimated to benefit 30,000+ families dependent on saffron cultivation
+• Benefits 30,000+ families dependent on saffron cultivation

 Verifying GI-Tagged Products